Workshop presentation of Revolutionary Spirits by Finley K Foster, 2023 (Photo by Paul Fox)

 This residency includes:

-• $600 Playwright award
+$600 playwright award

-• One public staged reading
+One public staged reading directly following the second internal workshop

 This residency includes:

-• $300 playwright award
+$300 playwright award

-• One-on-one meetings with a Fresh Ink dramaturg
+One-on-one meetings with a dramaturg

-• A one week workshop and public staged reading
+A one-week workshop and public staged reading

-2024 Application & Deadlines
+2026 Application & Deadlines

-Playwrights interested in one or more of the 2024/2025 opportunities must submit an application along with their play to be considered.
+Playwrights interested in one or more of the 2026/2027 opportunities must submit an application along with their play to be considered.

 Application Guidelines: Please read these carefully

-• You must be at least 18 years of age.
+You must be at least 18 years of age.

-• Your play must not have had a professional production.
+Your play must not have had a professional production.
 Previous readings, workshops, and academic productions are allowed.

-• A writer may submit only one play each year.
+A writer may submit only one play each year.

-• No incomplete submissions will be accepted.
+No incomplete submissions will be accepted.

-• Please make sure your script has page numbers.
+Please make sure your script has page numbers.

-• Please title your script PDF (“Save As”) in the following format: TITLE OF PLAY – Last Name, First Name
+Please title your script PDF (“Save As”) in the following format: TITLE OF PLAY – Last Name, First Name

 ***All scripts must follow the guidelines above to be accepted and considered for a development process.***